Coeur/jastor/README.md

 Nested Objects
 ---
-Jastor also converts nested objects to their destination type:
+Jdimo also converts nested objects to their destination type:

 ```js
 // JSON